InterDigitalInc/CompressAI-Vision/docs/source/installation.rst

 - `fiftyone <https://voxel51.com/docs/fiftyone/>`_
 - *This* library (CompressAI-Vision)

-PyTorch, Detectron2 and CUDA versions differ for each script:
+PyTorch, Detectron2 and CUDA versions are different for each of the installation scripts:

 ==============  ======= ========== ====
 script          PyTorch Detectron2 CUDA